Chaos-Assisted Long-Range Tunneling for Quantum Simulation

 In the semiclassical regime where $\heff < \mathcal A$, with $\mathcal A$ the area of a regular island, the quantum dynamics is strongly influenced by the structures of the classical phase space.
-Quantum eigenstates can be separated in two types \cite{Berry1977,Bohigas1993}: regular (localized on top of regular orbits) or chaotic (spread over the chaotic sea), see Fig.~\ref{fig:crossing} for a Husimi \cite{Husimi1940,Terraneo2005,Chang1986} phase-space representation.
+Quantum eigenstates can be separated in two types \cite{Berry1977,Bohigas1993}: regular (localized on top of regular orbits) or chaotic (spread over the chaotic sea), see Fig.~\ref{fig:crossing}.

-The tunnel coupling between regular states is well understood in the case of $N=2$ regular islands surrounded by a chaotic sea and is called chaos-assisted tunneling~\cite{Bohigas1993,Tomsovic1994}.
-In the absence of a chaotic sea, tunneling involves only a doublet of symmetric and anti-symmetric states localized on the two symmetric islands.
-In the presence of a chaotic sea, the key property of chaos-assisted tunneling is a 3-level mechanism with one of the regular states interacting resonantly with a chaotic state.
-This coupling translates in an energy shift of the involved regular state and thus of a strong variation of the original doublet energy splitting (which is nothing but the tunneling frequency).
-As a signature of the chaotic dynamics, it was shown \cite{Tomsovic1994,Leyvraz1996} that these chaos-assisted resonances, observed for the first time in a quantum system only recently \cite{Arnal2020}, occur quite erratically when varying a parameter of the system.
-Chaos-assisted tunneling involves a purely quantum transport (tunneling to the chaotic sea) and a classically allowed transport (diffusion in the chaotic sea).
-Thus in mixed lattices, long-range hopping can be expected because the chaotic sea connects all the regular islands across the lattice (see Fig.~\ref{fig:principle}).
+The tunnel coupling between regular states is well understood for $N=2$ regular islands surrounded by a chaotic sea (original CAT effect \cite{Bohigas1993,Tomsovic1994}).
+With no chaotic sea, tunneling involves only a doublet of symmetric and anti-symmetric states.
+In the presence of a chaotic sea, CAT is a 3-level mechanism with one of the regular states interacting resonantly with a chaotic state.
+This coupling leads to an energy shift and thus to a strong variation of the energy splitting giving the tunneling frequency.
+These CAT resonances, observed in a quantum system only recently \cite{Arnal2020}, occur quite erratically when varying a system parameter \cite{Tomsovic1994,Leyvraz1996}.
+The CAT process involves a purely quantum transport (tunneling to the chaotic sea) and a classically allowed transport (diffusion in the chaotic sea).
+Thus in mixed lattices, long-range tunneling can be expected since the chaotic sea connects all the regular islands across the lattice (see Fig.~\ref{fig:principle}).

-\textit{Effective Hamiltonian.--} The existence of regular islands in the center of each cell (see Fig.~\ref{fig:principle}) motivates the introduction of a set of regular states $\{\ket{n_\text{reg}}\}$ forming a lattice with one site per cell, whose exact construction is not crucial for our discussion (see \cite{Backer2008a} for a detailed discussion).
-For simplicity, we work in the regime $\heff\lesssim \mathcal{A}$ such that there is only one regular state by island.